bnk4real/ai-image-analyzer/README_FULL.md

 ## Features

 - User authentication with a dedicated login page (login layout excludes the site navbar)
-- Image analysis API integration (Google Gemini)
+- Image analysis API integration (Google Gemini or other AI providers)
 - Roof/report description generator UI
 - Model selection UI and persistence to the database
 - Prisma ORM with PostgreSQL